dd9jn/rfc4880bis/crypto-refresh.md

 A V3 certification hashes the contents of the User ID or attribute packet packet, without any header.
 A V4 certification hashes the constant 0xB4 for User ID certifications or the constant 0xD1 for User Attribute certifications, followed by a four-octet number giving the length of the User ID or User Attribute data, and then the User ID or User Attribute data.

-When a signature is made over a Signature packet (type 0x50), the hash data starts with the octet 0x88, followed by the four-octet length of the signature, and then the body of the Signature packet.
+When a signature is made over a Signature packet (type 0x50, "Third-Party Confirmation signature"), the hash data starts with the octet 0x88, followed by the four-octet length of the signature, and then the body of the Signature packet.
-(Note that this is an old-style packet header for a Signature packet with the length-of-length set to zero.)
+(Note that this is an old-style packet header for a Signature packet with the length-of-length field set to zero.)
 The unhashed subpacket data of the Signature packet being hashed is not included in the hash, and the unhashed subpacket data length value is set to zero.

 Once the data body is hashed, then a trailer is hashed.
 This trailer depends on the version of the signature.